Morpheuseam/lamp/README.md

 token=bDAxMjkzMHV0ZzRxcHRpYzFuN2l1YWNrMzY=
 &id=1

-The URL below searches for a particular customer purchase.
+The URL below searches for a card brand.
 The call must be made to the URL below using the POST method.
 ```
 http://localhost:8001/routes/rest.php/card-bran{credentials}
 ```